BrandonJohnGrenier/pattern-microstructure/README.md

 # Introduction

-Valex is a YAML-based validation and fluent exception management API for Java.
+Valex is a YAML-based validation and exception management library for Java.

 To get started, add the following dependency to your depedency list:
 ```xml